Maximum-Security Cook County Jail Inmates Pledge To Change Ways And Help Fight Violence In Chicago: Inside Victor Woods' Unorthodox Approach

 Kay Kay said he too is troubled by Chicago’s violence – acts to which he is accused of contributing.

 “Why do people in Chicago – people like myself – we always got to do something illegal?” he said.
-“We’ve got to move passed that.”
+“We’ve got to move past that.”

 As he prepares to celebrate his 21st birthday behind bars, he reflects on what he is missing out on.